ucr-riple/NullAwayAnnotator/README.md

 19. `INFERENCE_ACTIVATION`: If true, inference of `@Nullable` annotation will be activated.
 20. `PROCESSORS:LOMBOK:ACTIVATION`: If true, potentially impacted regions will be extended with generated code by Lombok.

-Pass the path to the context file above with `-p,--path` argument to `core.jar` and no other flag is required.
+Pass the path to the config file above with `-p,--path` argument to `core.jar` and no other flag is required.

 To see all flags description simply run the jar with `--help`.